roadrunner-server/docs/plugins/locks.md

 $lock = new Lock(RPC::create('tcp://127.0.0.1:6001'));
 ```

-> **Warning**
+{% endcode %}

+{% hint style="warning" %}
-> To interact with the RoadRunner lock plugin, you will need to have the RPC defined in the rpc configuration
+To interact with the RoadRunner lock plugin, you will need to have the RPC defined in the rpc configuration
-> section.
+section.
 You can refer to the documentation page [here](../php/rpc.md) to learn more about the configuration and
-> installation.
+installation.
+{% endhint %}

 The `RoadRunner\Lock\Lock` class provides four methods that allow you to manage locks: